Taro: United States

-Taro has been grown for centuries in the United States, though it has never attained the same popularity as in Asian and Pacific nations.
+Taro has been grown for centuries in the United States.
 William Bartram observed South Carolina Sea Islands residents eating roasted roots of the plant, which they called tanya, in 1791, and by the 19th century it was common as a food crop from Charleston to Louisiana.

 In the 1920s, dasheen, as it was known, was highly touted by the Secretary of the Florida Department of Agriculture as a valuable crop for growth in muck fields.
 Fellsmere, Florida, near the east coast, was a farming area deemed perfect for growing dasheen.
 It was used in place of potatoes and dried to make flour.
 Dasheen flour was said to make excellent pancakes when mixed with wheat flour.

+Poi is a Hawaiian cuisine staple food made from taro.
+Traditional poi is produced by mashing cooked starch on a wooden pounding board (papa kuʻi ʻai), with a carved pestle (pōhaku kuʻi ʻai) made from basalt, calcite, coral, or wood.
+Modern methods use an industrial food processor to produce large quantities for retail distribution.
+This initial paste is called paʻi ʻai.
+Water is added to the paste during mashing, and again just before eating, to achieve the desired consistency, which can range from highly viscous to liquid.
+In Hawaii, this is informally classified as either "one-finger", "two-finger", or "three-finger", alluding to how many fingers are required to scoop it up (the thicker the poi, the fewer fingers required to scoop a sufficient mouthful).

 Since the late 20th century, taro chips have been available in many supermarkets and natural food stores, and taro is often used in American Chinatowns, in Chinese cuisine.